AlmeidaNunesGabriel/habitTracker/README.md

 ## 📌 Status

 🚧 In progress — this project is currently under development.
-New features and improvements are coming soon!
+The features described are coming soon!

 ## 📷 Screenshots